darkoverlordofdata/adriac/readme.md

     "A spoiled brat with a God complex."
                         Vala Mal Doran

-Adriac is a Wrapper for valac, it performs an out of tree build using ZeroG Additional pre and post processing steps:
+Adriac is a wrapper for valac, it performs an out of tree build using ZeroG

+Additional pre and post processing steps:

 * pre processing

     Reference counting code is injected into vala classes

-    All access modifierd are changed to 'public'
+    All access modifiers are changed to 'public'
 * post processing

     Forward references to injected code is added to resulting c code